WongMan58/lush-adventure/README.md

 # The Lush Adventure

-The Lush Adventure is a game about collecting flower and selling them in shops for money
+The Lush Adventure is a open-source game about collecting flowers and selling them in shops for money

 # TODO
   - [ ] Add inventory system